vanvoljg/301d45-lab-portfolio/README.md

 Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 13:00

-Finish time:
+Finish time: 13:30

-Actual time needed to complete:
+Actual time needed to complete: 30 minutes -- not complete